jonocarroll/ggeasy/cran-comments.md

 ## Updated package

-Correction to address failing test.
+Correction to address failing tests.

 No code change required - output of test changed.
 Updated for compatibility.